Undeclared work in private households: Illegal and risky

 What the blog is about

-• Undeclared work in private households
+• Undeclared work is also illegal in private households

 Undeclared work in private households in Germany

-Only you as an employer can create a legal and fair working relationship with your household help.
-As a small reward, there are tax benefits of up to 510€ / year for Mini-jobs and 4.000 € / year for Midi-jobs and part- or fulltime jobs.
-You are covered in case of accidents at work and enjoy a right to reimbursement in case of absence due to illness or pregnancy, thanks to the employer’s insurance.
+Only you as the employer can create a legal and fair working relationship with your domestic worker.
+Official registration offers clear advantages for you.
+These include tax benefits of up to 510€ per year for mini jobs and up to 4.000€ per year for employment subject to social insurance.
+You are covered in the event of workplace accidents and receive reimbursement for illness or pregnancy related absences thanks to employer insurance.

 Search